truj1ll0/mkdocs-help-center/README.md

 Classy's help center for products and features in early access (Closed beta).
 Built using MkDocs Material Theme.

-To edit and use this site, you may need to (install MkDocs)[https://squidfunk.github.io/mkdocs-material/getting-started/]
+To edit and use this site, you may need to [install MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/).